LeAnn Rimes

 Breaking away from her father's management in the 2000s, Rimes released the Gold-certified pop album Twisted Angel (2002) and the Christmas record What a Wonderful World (2004).
 She returned to her country origins with This Woman (2005), which produced three country hits and was certified Gold.
 Later album releases were Whatever We Wanna (2006), Family (2007), Lady & Gentlemen (2011) and Spitfire (2013).
 After ending her long-time professional relationship with Curb Records, Rimes released the Christmas album Today Is Christmas (2015) and pop studio album Remnants (2016), the latter of which featured two number one Billboard dance club hits.
 In the years that followed, she released the albums Chant: The Human & the Holy (2020) and God's Work (2022).

 Rimes has also had several notable television film roles.
 She began her acting career with the film Holiday in Your Heart (1997).
 After appearing in the television film Northern Lights (2009), Rimes began an affair with co-star Eddie Cibrian which received notable media attention.
 She has since appeared in Good Intentions (2010), Reel Love (2011), and It's Christmas, Eve (2018).
 In 2024, she was featured as a coach on The Voice Australia and The Voice UK.
+In 2025, Rimes was cast as Dixie Bennings on 9-1-1: Nashville.